Dental Veneers Or Crowns. What Is The Best Choice?

 When are crowns the best choice?

-Crowns are resorted to, when there are more serious issues concerning the existing teeth.
+Crowns are best, when there are more serious issues concerning the existing teeth.
 These instances include:

-The crown is used to keep the restore tooth and in fact protect it from any further damage, because that might culminate to its extraction!
-Once the crown is put firmly into place, it turns into the new outside surface for the tooth with the nub of the original tooth lying safely inside.
+The crown restores a tooth and protects it from any further damage, because that might culminate to its extraction!
+Once the crown is put into place, it becomes the new outside surface for the tooth with the nub of the original tooth lying safely inside.

-Another issue where crowns prove to be a better choice is where the edge of the tooth has been damaged by grinding.
+Another instance where crowns prove to be a better choice is – damaged edges of a tooth.
 A veneer only covers the front of a tooth, not the edges.
-Therefore, people in the habit of teeth grinding or clenching are usually recommended crowns.
+Therefore, crowns are most suitable for people in the habit of teeth grinding or clenching.

-Both crowns and veneers are required to be subjected to a good amount of care.
+Both crowns and veneers requires a good amount of care.
 The porcelain used for veneers and crowns is quite stain-resistant, but in absence of proper brushing and flossing, they can also discolor.
 Whitening and bleaching treatments do not work on these types of restorations.
 So, it’s very important to maintain oral hygiene and good eating habits.
 Again, be careful of biting on hard substances so that you are able to prolong the lifespan of your beautiful smile.